Faster Adaptive Optimization via Expected Gradient Outer Product Reparameterization: Experimental Results

-In Figure~\ref{fig:global-reparam-linear-layers} we study the impact of global EGOP reparameterization (Algorithm~\ref{alg:meta-algorithm-block}). \cref{fig:linear-layers-global-reparam-loss-vs-epochs} shows training loss over epochs in original coordinates and under reparameterization.
+Figure~\ref{fig:linear-layers-global-reparam-loss-vs-epochs} displays training loss over epochs obtained by algorithms in original coordinates and under EGOP reparameterization.
 Reparameterized Adagrad and reparameterized Adam achieve significantly lower final training loss and faster convergence than their counterparts in original coordinates.
-The adaptive methods also outperform the equivariant methods (SGD and SGD with momentum) in both reparameterized and original coordinates.

-\cref{fig:linear-layers-global-reparam-loss-vs-LR} demonstrates the robustness of these results across learning rates.
-Asterisks along the x-axis indicate the learning rates used in \cref{fig:linear-layers-global-reparam-loss-vs-epochs}. \cref{fig:linear-layers-global-reparam-valloss-vs-LR} confirms that the improved minimization of the training loss enabled by reparameterization does not lead to over-fitting.
-The figure plots validation loss achieved as a function of learning rate, and shows that reparameterization enables adaptive methods to achieve better performance on validation data.
+The adaptive methods also outperform the equivariant methods (SGD and SGD with momentum) in both coordinate settings.
+Figure~\ref{fig:linear-layers-global-reparam-loss-vs-LR} demonstrates the robustness of these results across learning rates.
+Figure~\ref{fig:linear-layers-global-reparam-valloss-vs-LR} confirms that the improved minimization of the training loss enabled by reparameterization does not lead to over-fitting; it shows that EGOP-reparameterized adaptive methods achieve better performance on validation data.

-In \cref{ssec:sup-figs-main-experiments}, we compare the above results to those obtained when performing block reparameterization, as described in Section~\ref{ssec:efficient-heuristics}.
-We also visualize the impact of reparameterizing only the first layer of the network, corresponding to the parameters in $W_1$ in Eq.~\ref{eq:linear-feedforward-objective}.
-We find that both block-reparameterized Adagrad and Adam achieve lower final training loss than their counterparts in original coordinates.
-For Adagrad, reparameterizing only the first layer confers a benefit comparable to block reparameterizing all layers, while for Adam reparameterizing the first layer alone provides only a marginal benefit over original coordinates.
+In Section~\ref{ssec:sup-figs-main-experiments}, we evaluate heuristics from Section~\ref{sec:efficient-heuristics} on the same linear network training task.
+We compare the results in Figure~\ref{fig:global-reparam-linear-layers}, which use full EGOP reparameterization, to performance using block reparameterization and to performance when only the first layer of the network is reparameterized.
+Block-reparameterized Adagrad and Adam achieve lower training loss than their counterparts in original coordinates.
+For Adagrad, reparameterizing only the first layer yields a benefit comparable to reparameterizing all layers, whereas for Adam, reparameterizing the first layer alone provides only marginal benefit over original coordinates.